elastic/universal-profiling-documentation/README.md

    rpc error: code = Unauthenticated desc = authentication failed
    ```

-If you are unable to find a solution to the host-agent failure, you can raise a support request,
+If you are unable to find a solution to the host-agent failure, you can raise a support request
 indicating `Universal Profiling` and `host-agent` as source of the problem.

-##### Enabling verbose logging in host-agent
+#### Enabling verbose logging in host-agent

-During the support process, you may be asked to provide debug logs from one of the host-agent installations from
+During the support process, you may be asked to provide debug logs from one of the host-agent installations from your
-your deployment.
+deployment.

-**We recommend to enable debug logs only on a single instance of host-agent**, rather than an entire deployment, because
+**We recommend only enabling debug logs on a single instance of host-agent**, rather than an entire deployment because
 of the amount of logs produced.

 To enable debug logs, add the `-verbose` command-line flag or the `verbose true` setting in the configuration file.

-##### Submit a support request
+#### Submit a support request

 Reach the [support request page](https://cloud.elastic.co/support) in the Cloud console.

 Depending on what type of problem you faced during the setup or operation of Universal Profiling, please specify in the
-request if the problem is in the host-agent, or the Kibana app.
+request if the problem is in the host-agent or the Kibana app.

-##### Send feedback
+#### Send feedback

-If troubleshooting and support are not working for you, or you have any other feedback that you want to share about
+If troubleshooting and support are not working for you, or you have any other feedback that you want to share about the
-the product, send the Profiling team an email to `profiling-feedback@elastic.co`.
+product, send the Profiling team an email at `profiling-feedback@elastic.co`.